 Use detailed targeting to define your audience’s interests, job titles, behaviors, and industry based on the type of decision-maker who aligns with your ideal customer profile (ICP).

-For a start, maintain a wide audience range (above 10,000) so to have a larger pool of people to market to.
+For a start, maintain a wide audience range (above 10,000) so you have a larger pool of people to market to.
 Then use the set of criteria provided by Facebook’s audience tools to narrow down to a more specific B2B audience pool.

 You can create custom audiences to target those who use your product and make the actual buying decision.
 You can also use lookalike audiences to reach prospects similar to your existing customers.